hazelcast/hazelcast/hazelcast-documentation/src/TomcatSessionReplication.md

 Tomcat Web Session Replication Module has its own nature of caching.
 Attribute changes during the HTTP Request/HTTP Response cycle is cached by default.
 Distributing those changes to the Hazelcast Cluster is costly.
 Because of that, Session Replication is only done at the end of each request for updated and deleted attributes.
 The risk in this approach is to lose data in case a Tomcat crash happens in the middle of HTTP Request operation.

-You can change that behaviour by setting `deferredWrite=false` in your `<Manager>` tag configuration.
+You can change that behavior by setting `deferredWrite=false` in your `<Manager>` tag configuration.
 By disabling it, all updates that are done on session objects are directly distributed into Hazelcast Cluster.

 #### Session Expiry

-Based on Tomcat configuration or sessionTimeout setting in web.xml, sessions are expired over time.
+Based on Tomcat configuration or `sessionTimeout` setting in `web.xml`, sessions are expired over time.
 This requires a cleanup on Hazelcast Cluster as there is no need to keep expired sessions in the cluster.

-`processExpiresFrequency` which is defined in `<Manager>` is the only setting to control the behaviour of session expiry policy in Tomcat Web Sesion Replication Module.
+`processExpiresFrequency` which is defined in `<Manager>` is the only setting to control the behavior of session expiry policy in Tomcat Web Sesion Replication Module.
 By setting this, you can set the frequency of the session expiration checks in the Tomcat Instance.

 #### Enabling Session Replication in Multi-App environment